Pine Mountain Settlement School

 Note that large quantities of ephemeral material were discarded from the Duke holdings including ” Large quantities of newsclippings from the Jackson Times (Breathitt Co., Ky.) and the Harlan Daily News (Harlan Co., Ky.) concerning social life in both counties …”

-Glyn Morris at Pine Mountain Settlement School was strongly influenced by the work of Orie Latham Hatcher and the two struck up an extensive correspondence.
+Glyn Morris at Pine Mountain Settlement School was strongly influenced by the work of Orie Latham Hatcher.
+The two struck up an extensive correspondence.
 In his autobiography, Less Traveled Roads [p.
 44], Morris notes that when she died in April of 1946, he was invited at her request to preside at her funeral service.
 He says of the event that “I did so, sadly, for she had taught me much.
 Now she lies in Hollywood Cemetery, Richmond, with great leaders of the South all around her.”

 [See Duke University – Finding Aids for more information on Alliance for Guidance of Rural Youth and Orie Latham Hatcher.]